PeaPodTechnologies/PeaPod/software/README.md

 2. Download the Raspberry Pi Imager [(Download)](https://www.raspberrypi.com/software/).
 3. Flash the SD card with a *Raspberry Pi OS Lite* image.

-> Note: In Future, a custom PeaPod image will be released with steps 5, 6, and 12 already complete.
+> Note: In Future, a custom PeaPod Raspberry Pi OS Lite image will be released with steps 5, 6, and 12 already complete.

 4. Plug in a keyboard and display, insert the microSD card, and power the Raspberry Pi device.